Explore a zoological oasis in the center of Rome.

 The Lion Enclosure

 Africa’s most famous big cat is always an impressive sight.
 The lion enclosure is one of the oldest in the park – it was present in 1911 for the grand opening.
 A large rework took place in 2001 to restore and improve the habitat, with the notable addition of private areas away from the prying eyes of people.
-Plenty of educational displays and viewpoints surround the exhibit; giving people a glimpse of this majestic animal while giving them the chance to learn more about them.
+Plenty of educational displays and viewpoints surround the exhibit, giving people a glimpse of this majestic animal while giving them the chance to learn more about it.

-Lions are not the only big cat to be found in Bioparco.
+Lions are not the only big cats to be found in Bioparco.
 Another popular feline enclosure is the area for the Sumatran tigers, which covers a total area of around 1,000 square meters.
 Much of the information around this exhibit is dedicated to educating the public on the Sumatran tiger’s battle with extinction.

-Bioparco’s Reptile House was built in 1935 by architect Raffaele De Vico, but underwent restorations in the 2000s.
-You are transported into a tropical paradise inside the building, as you weave through a miniature rainforest – lookout for forest tortoises, chameleons, and the bright colors of exotic bird species.
+Bioparco’s Reptile House was built in 1935 by architect Raffaele De Vico but underwent restorations in the 2000s.
+You are transported into a tropical paradise inside the building as you weave through a miniature rainforest – look out for forest tortoises, chameleons, and the bright colors of exotic bird species.

-One of Bioparco’s crown jewels is its Great Aviary, which houses a number of different bird species, from white pelicans to grey crowned cranes.
+One of Bioparco’s crown jewels is its Great Aviary, which houses a number of different bird species, from white pelicans to grey-crowned cranes.
 The geodesic structure is unique in Europe, designed by Raffaele De Vico, and is made entirely of stainless steel.